-Bitpay is one of the smaller and relatively newcomers to the block.
+Bitpay is one of the smaller newcomers to the block.
 That said, sellers and buyers find it very easy to use, and it has a simple yet intuitive interface.

 Bitpay is linked with Skrill, which enables users to move from Bitcoin to fiat currencies effortlessly.
 Bitpay also allows its users to transfer cryptocurrencies from one wallet to another, and it has a Mastercard.

 Blockonomics transacts exclusively in BTC.
-It has an intuitive interface and features a wide variety of e-commerce plug-ins that can instantly create invoices following every transaction.
+It has an intuitive interface that features various e-commerce plug-ins that instantly create invoices following every transaction.

 The solution provider allows users to link it to their current wallets for added protection.
 Additionally, they can create P2P invoices whenever making a purchase.

 CMM Pay is a non-custodial payment solution that also accepts Bitcoin transactions exclusively.
 Users can monitor crypto sales, wallet balances, and crypto conversions.
-It offers a 1% transaction fee for the use of its services and is relatively easy to set up.
+It offers a 1% transaction fee for its services and is relatively easy to set up.

 Coinbase Commerce is a non-custodial platform that accommodates Bitcoin Cash, Bitcoin, Ethereum, Litecoin, and USDC.
 Over 2,000 merchants globally have integrated the solution into their systems.

-It is a user-friendly payment solution that features an API, shopping cart plug-ins, and simple payment buttons that are adaptable to all types of businesses.
+It is a user-friendly payment solution with an API, shopping cart plug-ins, and simple payment buttons adaptable to all types of businesses.